Quantum Routing with Teleportation: Introduction

-However, while routing can be performed using only \swap{} gates, it may be possible to obtain faster protocols by using a wider range of quantum operations.
-Previous work has used Hamiltonian evolution \cite{quantum_routing, reversals} to speed up routing.
-However, these approaches rely on nearest-neighbor quantum interactions, so the routing time is limited by Lieb-Robinson bounds \cite{lieb, quantum_routing}.
-In this paper, we study quantum routing in systems that allow for ancilla qubits, fast local operations (including measurements), and classical communication (LOCC).
-Since they can perform fast classical communication across long distances, these systems are not constrained by Lieb-Robinson bounds.
-Furthermore, even without prior shared entanglement, quantum teleportation can be performed in constant depth by using entanglement swapping \cite{swapping} in a quantum repeater protocol \cite{repeater}, as shown in \cref{fig:teleportation}.
+In this paper, we additionally allow for fast local operations, measurement and feedback (LOCC).
+Since this model allows for fast classical communication across long distances, it is not similarly constrained by the propagation speed of quantum information.
+For example, without prior shared entanglement, quantum teleportation over arbitrary distances can be performed in constant depth by using entanglement swapping~\cite{swapping} in a quantum repeater protocol~\cite{repeater}, as shown in \cref{fig:teleportation}.
+Entanglement can also be distributed using quantum network coding protocols~\cite{Beaudrap_Herbert_2020}.
 The ability to perform teleportation in constant depth immediately gives routing speedups over \swap{}-based methods and even over previous unitary quantum routing methods, since teleportation can be used to quickly exchange distant pairs of qubits.

+We show that using measurement and feedback to help prepare long-range entanglement can significantly decrease the time required for routing, even without using a large number of ancillas.
+In particular, we demonstrate the first superconstant speedup for quantum routing over swap-based routing in the setting where $\bigO{N}$ ancillas are allowed, showing a $\bigO{\log N}$ speedup for the hardest (i.e., worst-case) permutations.
+Further, our main result proves the first non-trivial limits on the advantage of teleportation-based routing protocols by an $\bigO{\sqrt{N \log N}}$ upper bound on the speedup over \swap{}-based routing.
+Finally, we also show a new swap-based algorithm for sparse routing of $k$ qubits on a graph $G$ in time $\bigO{k+\diam(G)}$, where $\diam(G)$ is the diameter of $G$ (i.e, the maximum shortest-path distance between any pair of vertices).